 Ultimately, therapists can use any product for any therapy.
 Still, the key to maximizing product use is understanding the intent of the therapy they wish to provide and the inherent properties of the products they choose to use.
 For example, a practitioner who wants to incorporate various techniques into a session may want to start with long flowing strokes but finish with slow deep tissue or trigger point techniques.

-In this case, an oil may not be the best choice for the session since it will tend to stay on the surface of the skin.
-This property provides great glide for the opening movements, but could make it difficult to switch into deep tissue strokes if too much oil is applied.
-A lotion on the other hand tends to absorb more quickly leaving less product on the skin.
-This is great for deep tissue and trigger point techniques, but may not provide enough glide for flowing Swedish strokes without reapplication.
+In this case, the oil may not be the best choice for the session since it will tend to stay on the skin's surface.
+This property provides great glide for the opening movements but could make it difficult to switch into deep tissue strokes if too much oil is applied.
+On the other hand, a lotion tends to absorb more quickly, leaving less product on the skin.
+This is great for deep tissue and trigger point techniques but may not provide enough glide for flowing Swedish strokes without reapplication.

 Creams, balms, and gels tend to provide both oil and lotion properties, giving them great versatility if applied in the right quantities.
 As therapists work with a specific product, they will learn how much is too much or too little to apply.
 Again, therapists can use any product for any therapy, but why not choose the best product for the intended purpose?
 Not only does this maximize a therapist’s effectiveness, but it also saves them time, money, and energy by reducing the likelihood of having to needlessly reapply or, worse yet, wipe off excessive product.